JDA-4307/JDA-4307-Color-Verification/README.md

 - **GitHub**: Streamlined code collaboration and dataset management among team members.

 ### Weaknesses:
-- Flask’s scalability is limited; transitioning to a more robust framework may be necessary for production deployment.
 - Dataset preprocessing requires enhancements to handle inconsistencies in image formats and metadata.

 ---